Codecademy/docs/content/cpp/concepts/data-types/data-types.md

 ## Memory Size

-The data type of a variable also specifies the size of the information that it can hold:
+As noted above, the data type of a variable also specifies the size of the information that it can hold:

 | Data Type | Memory Size |
 | --- | --- |